kyma-project/community/collaboration/sig-core/decisions/dr-008-Dex_as_an_OIDC_authenticator.md

 ## Consequences

-Dex is a lightweight application written in GoLang.
+Dex is a lightweight application written in Go.

 Using connectors, Dex supports both the OIDC- and SAML2-compliant Identity Providers.
 Dex does not have its own user database, and therefore requires at least one connector to work in the production environment.
 The solution supports static users but, as it is not a completely secure method of user management, it should be used for test purposes only.